RBrooksDK/MSE1/09_Eigenvalues_and_Eigenvectors/README.md

 --------------------------

-In this session, we will explore some of the most fundamental concepts in linear algebra, particularly focusing on eigenvalues, eigenvectors, and the process of diagonalization.
-These concepts are essential for understanding the behavior of linear transformations and play a crucial role in various applications, from solving systems of differential equations to analyzing stability in dynamic systems.
-We will begin by defining eigenvalues and eigenvectors, and then move on to discuss the eigenspace associated with an eigenvalue.
-The session will also cover the characteristic equation, a key tool for finding eigenvalues.
-Finally, we will examine triangular matrices and the process of diagonalization, which simplifies many problems in linear algebra.
+In this session, we will delve into the foundational aspects of matrix algebra.
+We begin with the definitions and properties of various types of matrices, including diagonal, zero, and identity matrices.
+We will learn how to perform basic matrix operations such as scalar multiplication and matrix addition, and how to compute matrix multiplication using both the definition and the row-column rule.
+The session will also cover the concepts of powers and the transpose of a matrix.
+We will explore several important theorems that describe the properties of matrix operations, including the definition and properties of invertible matrices.
+We will learn how to compute the inverse of a matrix and understand the significance of The Invertible Matrix Theorem.
+Finally, we will introduce determinants for 2 x 2 matrices and provide a brief overview of eigenvalues and eigenvectors.

 #### Key Concepts:
-- Eigenvalues
-- Eigenvectors
-- Eigenspace
-- The Characteristic Equation
-- Triangular Matrices
+- Definitions of Diagonal Matrices, Zero Matrices, and Identity Matrices
+- Scalar Multiplication and Matrix Addition
+- Computing Matrix Multiplication (by Definition and Row-Column Rule)
+- Definitions of Powers and Transpose of a Matrix
+- Theorems on the Properties of Matrix Operations
+- Definition of Invertible Matrix
+- Additional Theorems on Invertibility
+- Computing the Inverse of a Matrix
-- Diagonalization
+- Determinants
+- Short introduction to Eigenvalues and Eigenvectors
 --------------------------

 [Exercises for recitation]()